Learn More and ApplyMedia Arts Concentration, Digital Communication and Media Arts - Communication (MA)

 Master's Thesis Project

 Students must complete a Master's Thesis Project as part of the degree requirements.
-Students have two options for how to complete the Master's Thesis Project.
+Students have the option to work individually or collaboratively in groups of 2-4 for their Master’s Thesis Project.

 Thesis milestones: